-We put the Intel SSD 660p to the test and found that it offers a surprising amount of performance given its low price point.
+We put the Intel SSD 660p 1TB capacity to the test and found that it offers a surprising amount of performance given its low price point.
 If your workload trends towards mundane daily tasks, like content consumption, office work, and web browsing, the 660p is a great solution with plenty of performance and endurance for most users.

-Like any unproven technology, there are skeptics.
 High-capacity and inexpensive flash is music to everyone’s ears, but QLC has an Achilles heel.
 Well, two.
 QLC NAND has lower write performance and less endurance than MLC or TLC flash because it stores 16 different charge levels per cell to represent four bits of data.
 Due to the physical characteristics of flash, it's a challenge to store and modify 16 charge levels at the nanometer scale, especially as the flash ages.
 Cell-to-cell interference complicates the task.
 Intel claims the 3D floating gate design helps isolate the cells to reduce interference.
 In either case, sophisticated error correction algorithms, such as LDPC, are a key ingredient to boosting endurance.

 Intel sidesteps many of the performance challenges associated with QLC flash by tweaking the firmware and using intelligent idle time performance adjustments.
 Intel's Intelligent Dynamic SLC-Caching, which uses a pool of fast SLC flash to boost performance for incoming write data, takes a two-step approach.